What is Liposuction?

 - Upper arms

-During tumescent liposuction, a solution comprised of saline solution, lidocaine (an anesthetic) and epinephrine (a blood-vessel constrictor) is injected into the area being treated.
+During tumescent liposuction, a solution comprised of a saline solution, lidocaine (an anesthetic) and epinephrine (a blood vessel constrictor) is injected into the area being treated.
 The solution causes the targeted tissue to swell and become firm, which makes it easier to remove the fat with the cannula.
-The advantages to this technique are that blood loss is minimized because the epinephrine constricts blood vessels in the treated areas.
-In addition the anesthetic is built in, so the procedure can often be performed without general anesthesia.
+The advantages of this technique are that blood loss is minimized because the epinephrine constricts blood vessels in the treated areas.
+In addition, the anesthetic is built in, so the procedure can often be performed without general anesthesia.
 However, if several different areas of the body are being treated, or large amounts of fat are being removed, then it may be preferable to perform the surgery with general anesthesia.
 While treating a large area, patients may need surgery to remove the excess skin.

 Before and After Liposuction